TRudenkoTechSQ/TRudenkoTechSQ.github.io/README.md

 ## About Me
 Hello, My name is Tim.
 I'm a first year CIT major.
-I enjoy programming in python and javascript.
+I enjoy programming in Python.
 Music and manufacturing are some of the things I enjoy to do in my free time.

 ## STCC info
 - 2nd Semester IT security & Programming major